Javirios03/Comp_Vision/README.md

 # Comp_Vision
-Repo for the final project of the subject "Visi"
+Repo for the final project of the subject "Visión por Ordenador", 3rd year of "Ingeniería Matemática e Inteligencia Artificial" (ICAI).